 Make sure your fire extinguishers are in compliance with Australian Standard AS-1851, which details the importance of having your fire extinguishers inspected, maintained and refilled when necessary.
+Annual fire safety statement is also required for each business to comply with the Council’s requirement.
 Letting a trained professional perform these tasks will help ensure that your facility remains in compliance with Australian Standards and that your fire extinguishers stand ready to work properly.

 The maintenance tags indicate when fire extinguishers are due to be inspected, tested and refilled.
-This schedule is based upon Australian Standards, manufacturer specifications and the last refill date.
+This schedule is based on Australian Standards, manufacturer specifications, and the last refill date.
 Keep the following in mind for indications of the need for refilling your fire extinguishers:

 The pressure indicator drops below a satisfactory operating level.